Evolved wireless ad hoc network: Solution

 To solve the problems, the tone channel is used. this channel is dedicated to resource management.
 The types of tones used in the tone channel include an allocation tone for allocating a resource, a clearing tone for occupying a resource, and a detection tone for detecting a collision of an occupied resource.
 These tones are transmitted in tone slots.
 A tone slot consists of multiple tone subslots where a tone is transmitted.
 A slot 'n' in a tone channel maps to a slot 'n+1' in a data channel.
 Therefore, a UE allocate tone slot 'n' to use data slot 'n+1'.

 Dynamic network topology by mobile UEs

 A UE occupying a resource in the data channel transmits a clearing tone in a tone slot related to the occupied resource.
 The UE occupying the data slot ‘n+1’ transmits a clearing tone in the tone slot ‘n-1’.
-By receiving one tone channel continueously, each UE can examine the resources occupied by other UEs in real time.
+By receiving one tone channel continuously, each UE can examine the resources occupied by other UEs in real time.